kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 For effective disaster recovery planning, it's critical that you understand the relationship between your home region and capacity locations.
 Understanding home region and capacity locations helps you make strategic selections of capacity regions, as well as the corresponding replication and recovery processes

-Choosing a different region for your capacity doesn't entirely relocate all of your data to that region.
+The back-end capacity platform is responsible for compute operations and for storing customer data, and it's located in the capacity region.
+It leverages Azure core services in that region as necessary for specific Fabric experiences.Choosing a different region for your capacity doesn't entirely relocate all of your data to that region.
 Some data elements still remain stored in the home region.
 To see which data remains in the home region and which data is stored in the Multi-Geo enabled region, see Configure Multi-Geo support for Fabric Premium.